EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_table/20_how-to-create-indexes-kv-table.md

   * `last_name`,
   * `personal_id`.

-Refer to the following possible implementation of your starting point.
+Refer to the following possible implementation for your starting point.

 `smartcontract.hpp file`